Analyzing & diagnosing 2D profiles with process data

 With Wedge Profile Edition, however, the data behind 2D-profile maps can be handled in the same way as any other data.
-All standard data-handling functions are extended to profiles, including time-period selection, cleansing, and focusing based on process state (type of end product or raw material etc.).
-In addition, all calculation methods can be applied for profiles also, which enables such operations as calculating the change in profile between two measurement points and studying the change.
+All standard data-handling functions are extended to profiles, including time-period selection, cleansing, and focusing based on process state (type of end product or raw material, etc.).
+In addition, all calculation methods can be applied to profiles also, which enables such operations as calculating the change in the profile between two measurement points and studying the change.

 Profile scans can be viewed in detail both along the production line and in the cross‑direction.

 Wedge Profile Edition is able to show profile maps alongside regular process measurements.

 Furthermore, the system can analyze profile data in connection with process measurements, to uncover the root causes and consequences of even subtle profile changes.

 A real-life example: Root-cause diagnosis for profile shape

 Wedge can convert any cross-directional 2D profile into a 1D index, which allows utilization of the tool’s analysis and diagnosis tools.
 The 1D index can be any quantity that describes the characteristics of a 2D profile, such as U shape, W shape, skewness, or kurtosis.

 In the example below, the thickness profile is complemented with an index for W shape that measures (as the name indicates) the W shape of a cross-direction profile.

 In this example, the W shape index increases for a portion of the observation period.
 With Wedge the user can trace the root-cause candidates for the undesired profile change: The user may ask the tool to find signals that correlate with the W shape change.